 |Life of mine||2024|

-The Omolon hub, formed in 2009, is an important asset in Polymetal’s portfolio of operations.
-As one of the most fully realized hub concepts in our portfolio today, Omolon comprises of the Kubaka processing plant, five operating mines: Tsokol, Birkachan, Olcha, Oroch, Sopka, and several near-mine development projects with high-grade open-pittable reserves and significant long-term potential.
-All parts of the hub are centred around the 850 Ktpa Kubaka CIP plant, which serves as a centralized processing facility for operating mines in the area and future near-mine feedstock.
+The Omolon hub, formed in 2009, is one of the most fully realized hub concepts in our portfolio today.
+The hub comprises of the Kubaka processing plant, four operating mines - Tsokol, Birkachan, Olcha, Sopka, as well as several near-mine development projects with high-grade open-pittable reserves and significant long-term potential.
+All parts of the hub are centred around the 850 Ktpa Kubaka CIP plant, which serves as the processing facility for operating mines in the area and future near-mine feedstock.
 In addition, the Company operates a 1 Mtpa seasonal heap leaching circuit at the Birkachan mine.

 All parts of the Omolon hub are located northeast of the Magadan region in remote and unpopulated areas covered with taiga forest, with only seasonal access.
 Land transportation between various parts of the Omolon hub is only possible during the winter via unpaved winter roads, some of which have been constructed by Polymetal.
 Fuel, consumables and spare parts are delivered to Kubaka and Birkachan via a winter road (usually accessible from January to April) and to Sopka, mostly through the port of Evensk during the summer (June to October), which is located in the Sea of Okhotsk.